outsinre/outsinre.github.com/_posts/2019-04-11-zookeeper-kafka.md

 Use `^C` to stop the consumer and producer.

+# Note

->A final note: whenever one or more servers are to supplied, only a subset of all the servers is required as they serve only as server seeds from which the full server list is retrieved.
-TO BE CONFIRMED!
+Whenever one or more servers are supplied to `--zookeeper`, `--broker-list` etc., only a subset of the total servers is required as they serve only as seeds from which the full server list is retrieved.